thunderbird/policy-templates/README.md

   - /usr/lib64/mozilla/certificates
   - ~/.mozilla/certificates

-Starting with Firefox 65, Firefox 60.5 ESR, a fully qualified path can be used, including UNC paths.
+Starting with Thunderbird Beta 65, Thunderbird Beta 60.5 ESR, a fully qualified path can be used, including UNC paths.
 You should use the native path style for your operating system.
 We do not support using %USERPROFILE% or other environment variables on Windows.

 If you are specifying the path in the policies.json file on Windows, you need to escape your backslashes (`\\`) which means that for UNC paths, you need to escape both (`\\\\`).
 If you use group policy, you only need one backslash.